AxisCommunications/acap3-examples/README.md

 - [reproducible-package](./reproducible-package/)
   - An example of how to create a reproducible application package.
 - [tensorflow-to-larod](./tensorflow-to-larod/)
-  - This example covers model conversion, model quantization, image formats and custom models in greater depth than the [larod](./larod) and [vdo-larod](./vdo-larod) examples.
+  - This example covers model conversion, model quantization, image formats and custom models.
 - [tensorflow-to-larod-artpec8](./tensorflow-to-larod-artpec8/)
   - This example is very similar to tensorflow-to-larod, but is designed for AXIS ARTPEC-8 devices.
 - [tensorflow-to-larod-cv25](./tensorflow-to-larod-cv25/)